murthylab/fly-vr/README.md

              [--fictrac_plot_state] [--pgr_cam_enable]
              [--start_delay START_DELAY]

-Args that start with '--' (eg. -a) can also be set in a config file (specified via -c).
+Args that start with '--' (eg. --attenuation_file) can also be set in a config file (specified via -c).
 The config file uses YAML syntax and must represent a YAML 'mapping' (for details, see http://learn.getgrav.org/advanced/yaml).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG_FILE, --config CONFIG_FILE
                         config file path
   -v                    Verbose output
-  -a ATTENUATION_FILE, --attenuation_file ATTENUATION_FILE
+  --attenuation_file ATTENUATION_FILE
-                        A file specifying the attenuation function -i ANALOG_IN_CHANNELS, --analog_in_channels ANALOG_IN_CHANNELS
+                        A file specifying the attenuation function --experiment_file EXPERIMENT_FILE
+                        A file defining the experiment (can be a python file or a .yaml) --analog_in_channels ANALOG_IN_CHANNELS
                         A comma separated list of numbers specifying the input channels record.Default channel is 0.
   --digital_in_channels DIGITAL_IN_CHANNELS
                         A comma separated list of channels specifying the digital input channels record.Default is None.
-  -o ANALOG_OUT_CHANNELS, --analog_out_channels ANALOG_OUT_CHANNELS
+  --analog_out_channels ANALOG_OUT_CHANNELS
                         A comma separated list of numbers specifying the output channels.Default none for no output --screen_calibration SCREEN_CALIBRATION